 - 1. Development and management of the Association; - 2.
 Lodgepole pine regeneration; - 3.
 Comparison of pre-harvest and post-harvest stand development; - 4.
 Cooperative management of historic research trials; - 5.
-(Regional yield estimators;) - 6.
+(Regional yield estimators; No further activity is planned for Project 5) - 6.
 Enhanced management of lodgepole pine; - 7.
-Regeneration management in a MPB environment
+Regeneration management in a MPB environment.